 FTE Surveys provide the Florida Department of Education (FLDOE) with a snapshot of instructional activity occurring in Florida's public schools.
-The TERMS system is the vehicle that provides all the demographic information along with the program placement, scheduling, attendance, discipline, etc. for each record submitted for funding.
+The Student Information System (SIS) is the vehicle that provides all the demographic information along with the program placement, scheduling, attendance, discipline, etc. for each record submitted for funding.
 There are actually nine (9) surveys that are part of the State reporting process, and they all have an impact on funding.
 Our system data accounts for over $1,000,000,000 (one billion dollars) in revenue for the District.

 Survey 2 and Survey 3

 Survey 2 is our most important survey and the busiest time for the department.
 CSR is measured in October and over 800 million dollars in data is submitted in those two Surveys alone.

 The rosters prepared in both Survey 2 and 3 serve as the basis for assigning VAM scores to teachers in the new teacher evaluation system.
 Teachers verify rosters in the FTE process to ensure that FTE is correct and that VAM scores are assigned appropriately.